 Chase’s flagship mid-tier travel card lets you earn and transfer Ultimate Rewards (UR) points.
 IHG is one of Chase’s many travel partners.
 That means this card (and the whole Chase UR “ecosystem”) a good substitute for the IHG Card.

 The Sapphire Preferred earns 2x UR points for Travel and Dining purchases.
 It also earns 1x points for everything else.
 This card also has a slightly higher annual fee at $95.
-But the Sapphire’s annual fee is waived the first year.

 The IHG Premier Card also comes with the free nights and Platinum Status while the Sapphire Preferred doesn’t.